ttdd273/learnCSS/README.md

   - However, for sites with more than one page, it's not a good idea to use internal styling because you will need internal styling for every web page.
 - Inline styles
   - CSS declaratons that affect a single element
-  - Contained within a `style` attribute
+  - Contained within a `style` attributev
   - **Avoid using CSS in this way, when possible.**
   - Least efficient implementation of CSS for maintenance
   - There are few circumstances where this is common: